WHAT IS MACHINE LEARNING?

 Machine learning is an automated process to detect patterns and predict outcomes based on given data.[1, 2]

 There are two main types of machine learning:

 Predictive or supervised learning maps the relationship between covariates and outcomes.
-This is the type of machine learning primarily used for Ki.
+This is the type of machine learning primarily used to address requests for predictive markers.